KNOWN UNKNOWN PRACTICE ABOUT

 Verification

-3. The meaning of each of the six lines should match the corresponding attribute of its position.
+3. The meaning of each of the six lines should match the corresponding attribute of its position, thus referring to the corresponding level of each situation.

-4. The meaning of each of the six lines should be related to the future hexagram to which it leads.
+4. The meaning of each of the six lines should be clearly related with the future hexagram to which it leads.

-The observance of these rules is an obligatory precondition for the exact interpretation of the original I Ching text.
-The correct interpretation is of great importance as the I Ching is not only a divination guide but also the most impartial, plus it is not only the most ancient inner alchemy book but also the most complete.
+The compulsory and strict observance of these rules is a prerequisite for the faithful rendering of the authentic meaning of I Ching.
+And its correct rendering is of great importance as the I Ching is not only a guide to divination but also the most impartial, and not only the oldest book of esoteric practices but also the most complete.